aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pasteoptions/_index.md

 ### getIgnoreLinksToOriginalFile() {#getIgnoreLinksToOriginalFile--}

+<b>@deprecated.</b> Please use the 'ignoreLinksToOriginalFile' property instead.
 Ingore links to the original file.

 ```javascript
 getIgnoreLinksToOriginalFile() : boolean;